Political funding in Australia

+On 1 July 2025, the state of South Australia became the first place in the world to ban most political donations, implementing in its place a system of public funding.

 Corporate political donations

 Between the years 1995–1998, corporations donated $29 million to Australian political parties.
 The largest corporate donor during this period was Westpac.
 By the year 2002–2003, the amount of corporate funding to Australian political parties had risen to $69.4 million.
 In 2004–2005, the Labor Party raised $64.8 million from both the corporate sector and public funding, while the Liberal Party raised over $66 million.
 Most of the large corporate donors conduct business in an area greatly affected by government policy, or are likely to benefit from government contracts.

 Corporate fundraising

 In Australia, there is a growing trend for MPs to become directly involved in the corporate fundraising efforts of their parties.
 Ministers and staff are enlisted to engage with donors and business supporters, with the aim of raising funds for their political parties.
 It is known for business leaders to pay $1,400 to get near a federal minister.

 When political parties lodge their return to the AEC, they are not required to identify the corporations which attended party fundraising events.
 This allows companies to deny they are political donors.